About the Space Debris Office

 Global cooperation and information exchange

 Since 1984, ESA has organised or co-sponsored numerous international conferences dealing with space debris.
-These include the quadrennial series of European Conferences on Space Debris, COSPAR Conferences (Committee on Space Research), IAC Congresses (International Astronautical Congress) and IAASS Conferences (Internal Association for the Advancement of Space Safety).
+These include the quadrennial series of European Conferences on Space Debris, Committee on Space Research (COSPAR) conferences, International Astronautical Congresses (IAC) and International Association for the Advancement of Space Safety (IAASS) conferences.

 Head of ESA Space Debris Office

 64293 Darmstadt, Germany